 Warnings about the human and environmental costs of “free trade” went unheeded.
 Now the most vulnerable Central Americans are paying the price.

-IPS’ Global Economy project and others hold a congressional briefing on the 20th anniversary of NAFTA to reflect upon the agreement’s harmful effects on North American communities and the environment, and how negotiations for more free trade agreements threaten people everywhere.
+You’re invited to a congressional briefing with IPS’ Global Economy project and others on the 20th anniversary of NAFTA to reflect upon the agreement’s harmful effects on North American communities and the environment, and how negotiations for more free trade agreements threaten people everywhere.

 IPS experts weigh in on inequality, taxes, global trade deals, and global talks with Syria and Iran.